gwenth/os-x-dev-clean-install/el-capitan-dev-clean-install.md

 # To have launchd start nginx now and restart at login:
 brew services start nginx
 ```
+- ln -s /usr/local/etc/nginx/nginx.conf /usr/local/conf/nginx
+- Add the following line to store errors : `error_log  /var/log/nginx/error.log;`
 - Default document root is: /usr/local/var/www
-- The default nginx port is set in /usr/local/etc/nginx/nginx.conf to 8080 so that nginx can run without sudo.
+- The default nginx port is set to 8080 so that nginx can run without sudo.
+Keep it or replace it by 80.
-- nginx will load all files in /usr/local/etc/nginx/servers/.
+- replace the default location nginx will load (`include /usr/local/etc/nginx/servers/`) by `include /usr/local/nginx/sites-enabled/*;`.
 - switch nginx from port 8080 to 80 and write error logs in /var/log/nginx:

 ```bash